 - author of Geek Love

 Ida needs a shrink; or so her philandering father thinks, and he sends her to a Seattle psychiatrist.
-Immediately wise to the head games of her new shrink, who she nicknames Siggy and Sig, Ida begins a coming of age journey.
-At the beginning of her therapy Ida, whose alter ego is Dora, and her...Forward
+Immediately wise to the head games of her new shrink, who she nicknames Siggy or Sig, Ida begins a coming-of-age journey.
+At the beginning of her therapy Ida, whose alter ego is Dora, and her small...Forward

 This is the book I’ve been waiting to read all of my life.

 - Cheryl Strayed